-Further, the Group Resources and the RP (including his team) have relied on the opening Balance Sheet and the balances reflected in available accounts / ledgers/trial balance as on 31st March, 2019, without going into the merits of such balances outstanding, and without making any adjustments to such accounts / balances except for giving effect to the transactions entered during the year.
+Further, the Group Resources and the RP (including his team) have relied on the opening Balance Sheet and the balances reflected in available accounts / ledgers/ trial balance as on 31st March, 2019, without going into the merits of such balances outstanding, and without making any adjustments to such accounts / balances except for giving effect to the transactions entered during subsequent years i.e. FY 19-20 and FY 20-21.
 In view of the same, the company has not adequately followed provisions of section 128 of Companies Act, 2013.
 Thus, consequential cumulative effects on the Financial Statements are unascertainable.